Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 - When scanning the queue and the dequeuer sees that a segment contains only `HANDLED` slots, it only reclaims the dynamically-allocated array in the segment, which consumes the most memory, while still keeping the linked-list structure in tact.
 Therefore, if any enqueuer is holding a reference to a segment before the partially-reclaimed segment, it can still traverse the next pointer chain safely.
 - To fully reclaim a segment, when partially reclaim a segment, it is added to a garbage list.
 Note that the first segments that contain only `HANDLED` slots can be fully reclaimed right when the dequeuer performs the scan.
 When a segment is fully reclaimed, any segment in the garbage list that precedes this segment is also fully reclaimed.

-== Distributed FIFO queues
+== Distributed FIFO queues <dfifo-related-works>

-@summary-of-dMPSCs summarizes to the best of our knowledge all distributed FIFO queues that can be fairly used oradapted for MPSC use cases.
+@summary-of-dFIFOs summarizes to the best of our knowledge all distributed FIFO queues that can be fairly used oradapted for MPSC use cases.

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Characteristic summary of existing distributed FIFO queues. #linebreak() *R* stands for remote operations and *A* stands for atomic operations #linebreak() (1) the *baseline SPSC* refers to the SPSC we introduce in @distributed-spsc, the reason we have to qualify *dLTQueue* and *Slotqueue* with a specific SPSC implementation is that *dLTQueue* and *Slotqueue* are in fact "SPSC wrappers" that can turn any SPSCs to MPSCs. #linebreak() (2) The "bounded" property is not inherent for *dLTQueue* and *Slotqueue* "wrappers", they are bounded because the *baseline SPSC* is bounded.], table(
+  caption: [Characteristic summary of existing distributed FIFO queues. #linebreak() *R* stands for remote operations and *A* stands for atomic operations #linebreak() (1) The *baseline SPSC* refers to the SPSC we introduce in @distributed-spsc, the reason we have to qualify *dLTQueue* and *Slotqueue* with a specific SPSC implementation is that *dLTQueue* and *Slotqueue* are in fact "MPSC queue wrappers" that can turn some variant SPSCs to MPSCs (this will be discussed further in @distributed-queues[]). #linebreak() (2) The "bounded" property is not inherent for *dLTQueue* and *Slotqueue* "wrappers", they are bounded because the *baseline SPSC* is bounded.], table(
     columns: (1.2fr, 1fr, 1fr, 1fr),
     table.header(